 What we offer on school trip residential field study experience

-Field Studies Council (FSC) offers fieldwork and outdoor learning for groups of all ages at centres across the UK.
-Trips use our stunning locations to teach curriculum focused work and inspire everyone about the environment.
+Field Studies Council offers fieldwork and outdoor learning for groups of all ages at centres across the UK.
+Trips use adventure and outdoor learning to expand children’s experiences and teach curriculum focused work to inspire everyone about the environment.

 Primary field trips enable you to pick and choose from a range of exciting adventure or curriculum sessions to build your own trip.
-Visits to FSC Flatford Mill will immerse primary school children in the natural world, taking in its sights, sounds and smells.
+A visit to our centre will immerse primary school children in the natural world, taking in its sights, sounds and smells.

 For secondary and A level groups we offer geography, biology and environmental science courses.
-FSC can tailor courses to your own requirements to ensure you get the most from your visit and trips utilise the local environment to fully engage students.
+Courses can be tailored to your own requirements to ensure you get the most from your visit and trips utilise the local environment to fully engage students.

 Millport Outdoor Residential Centre North Ayrshire Scotland Field Studies Council